VF adds to its slick brand roster, buys NYC’s Supreme

-The company that owns niche brands like The North Face and Vans is adding to that portfolio with Supreme, a slick brand that caters to skateboard and hip hop crowds.
+The company that owns niche brands like The North Face and Vans is adding to that portfolio with Supreme, a slick streetwear fashion brand.

 VF Corp. had already been organizing collaborations between Supreme and its Vans, The North Face and Timberland brands.